 I once took a DNA test that told me about my geographical ancestry.
 It told me that I was mainly of Scandinavian descent (52%), but the next biggest one was Great Britain (32%).
 It seemed logical to me, as I’ve always felt a kinship with people from Great Britain, sharing their humor, and other traits.
-If there’s one thing British people love, it’s curries.
+If there’s one thing British people love it’s curry dishes.
 Curries must be served with Naan Bread.
 This is my recipe for Sourdough Naan Bread.

-The curries that the British people love stem from India, brought to the Great Britain under the British rule of India 1858 to 1947 known the British Raj.
+The curries that the British people love stem from India, brought to Great Britain under the British rule of India from 1858 to 1947 known the British Raj.

-Naan is a type of flat bread that is common in most of Asia and in the Caribbean.
-In the indian subcontinent naan bread is prepared in a tandoor oven, which is where Tandoori cooking gets its name.
-Naan is considered a classic side-dish of an Indian curry.
+Naan is a type of flatbread that is common in most of Asia and in the Caribbean.
+In the Indian subcontinent, naan bread is prepared in a tandoor oven, which is where Tandoori cooking gets its name.
+Naan is considered a classic side dish of Indian curry.

 How do you leaven a flatbread?